 2. Through a Serial Terminal Emulator that supports TELNET (Eg: Hyper Terminal, Tera Term, PUTTY..).

 Accessing the Module Using Web Interface

-You will prompted to enter User name and Password.
+You will be prompted to enter the User name and Password.
 The default User name and Password is ‘admin‘.
 You may change the User name and Password once logged in.